trentm/node-bunyan/README.md

 to get the bunyan CLI on your PATH, then use local bunyan installs for node.js library usage of bunyan in your apps.

+**Tip**: Installing without optional dependencies can dramatically reduce bunyan's install size. **dtrace-provider** is used for dtrace features, **mv** is used for RotatingFileStream, and **moment** is used for local time.
+If you don't need these features, consider installing with the `--no-optional` flag.

 # Features